 The four divisions of the Portolá Expedition met on 1 July 1769.
 Father Junipero Serra here began ‘El Camino Real,’ the most celebrated trail in California ‘first trodden by white men.’
 The site also marks the general burial place of more than 60 victims of scurvy from ships of the José de Gálvez expedition in 1769.

-The last of four, the Serra Palm was cut down in 1957.
+The last of four, the Serra Palm was cut down on 6 June 1957.
 Two others had been earlier uprooted and shipped to the San Diego exhibit of the 1916 Pan-American Exposition in Chicago.
 They did not survive the cold weather, and died before the run of the show.

 The postcard below promotes the old wives’ tale (or should that be old Franciscans’ tale?) the the Serra Palm was the first in Upper California.
 Not so.
 There are several types of indigenous palm trees in California, and San Diego in particular.
 Spanish soldiers even came upon the grove of native palms in what is now known as Palm Canyon, Anza-Borrego, while hunting for deserters.

 Presidio Park, SE corner of Taylor St and Presidio Dr